 Support from your tutor

 Your tutor will guide you on many aspects of the module.
 They will grade and comment on your written work.
 You may also ask your tutor for advice and guidance.
-You will be taught and assessed through a combination of media, including the Internet, live discussion online, text-based discussion, email and written assignments.
+You will be taught and assessed through a combination of media, including the internet, live discussion online, text-based discussion, email and written assignments.
 The module offers online tutorials.
-In these you’ll be able to interact with your tutor and other students using voice, visuals and text-chat.
+In these, you’ll be able to interact with your tutor and other students using voice, visuals and text chat.

 Contact us if you want to know more about study with The Open University before you register.